Shah433/Cryptogams-NIR-HSI-Dataset/README.md

 The dataset was used in the conference paper:

 **"Near-Infrared Hyperspectral Imaging and Deep Learning for Semantic Segmentation of Cryptogams With Sparse Annotations"**
-**Paper ID: 1571310702**, Accepted for publication and presentation at the **IEEE 12th International Conference on Smart Instrumentation, Measurement and Applications (ICSIMA 2026)**.
+**Paper ID: 1571310702**, Accepted for publication and presented at the **IEEE 12th International Conference on Smart Instrumentation, Measurement and Applications (ICSIMA 2026)**.

 ---